-Grassroots Fund grantees from the Northern California Environmental Grassroots Fund (Grassroots Fund) are encouraged to increase their effectiveness by expanding their organizational and administrative skills through a capacity building mini-grant.
+Grantees of the California Environmental Grassroots Fund (Grassroots Fund) are encouraged to increase their effectiveness by expanding their organizational and administrative skills through a capacity-building mini-grant.
 Please review the following information before applying.

 About the Mini-Grant

-The Grassroots Funds’ Grow Your Roots Mini-Grant provides money to help Grassroots Fund grantees attend trainings, hire consultants, and purchase materials to develop organizational skills such as fundraising, bookkeeping, communications, board development, personnel management, computer skills, and IRS 501(c)(3) issues like lobbying.
+The Grassroots Funds’ Grow Your Roots Mini-Grant provides money to help Grassroots Fund grantees attend trainings, hire consultants, and purchase materials to develop organizational and administrative skills such as fundraising, bookkeeping, communications, board development, personnel management, computer skills, and IRS 501(c)(3) issues like lobbying.
 Mini-Grants can also be used to purchase software and equipment or attend trainings that will help strengthen their group’s back office capacity, or support the professional development of staff and volunteers.

 A Mini-Grant may support any of the following: